alankent/magento2devbox-skeleton/README.md

 required for Varnish (recommended), Redis, RabbitMQ, and ElasticSearch.
 All containers run Linux inside.

-The container developers interact with the most is the web container.
+Developers mainly interact with the web container.
 The other containers are relatively shrink wrap.

 Normally you set up containers and use them for a long time, removing them only when no longer required.
 Containers can be 'stopped' without being 'removed' to